 For noxious weed identification please submit samples to the Clark County Weed Management, which is located at the CASEE Center, in Brush Prairie, WA.
 For further information contact Vegetation Management at 360/ 397-6140, or email@example.com

-The best way to know what your soil needs is to test it every two or three years.
+If you are having trouble in your garden and pest, disease or cultural causes don’t seem to be the reason, you may wish to get a soil test.
 Free soil test kits are available at the answer clinic.
 Or you may download one here.
 Kits include instructions on how to collect samples, where to send them, and information on how to interpret your results.
 Testing costs vary depending on which analyses you choose.

 Concerned about lead in your soil?
 Lead may be a concern if your garden is near an older painted structure.
 Lead in residential building paint was common up until the mid-1970’s, when it was phased out.
 To learn more about lead in soil, take a look at OSU Extension’s Evaluating and Reducing Lead Hazard in Gardens and Landscapes publication.